unforswearing/todo_markup.js/README.md

 See [todo.tdx](./todo.tdx) for an example of this markup.

-This markup is currently a replaement for [markdown](https://learnxinyminutes.com/docs/markdown/) however, `todo_markup.js` may eventually become a superset / extension for the markdown specification (likely targeting [commonmark](https://commonmark.org/)).
+This markup is currently a replacement for [markdown](https://learnxinyminutes.com/docs/markdown/) however, `todo_markup.js` may eventually become a superset / extension for the markdown specification (likely targeting [commonmark](https://commonmark.org/)).

 <br />